malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 This section shows the behavior of a reinforcement learner as it learns to play tic-tac-toe.
 After this section, the [code section](#code) discusses how to code the reinforcement learner and recreate this behavior.

-Here's a [direct link](https://htmlpreview.github.io/?https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/ca09fb05c6628e78f53235487dfe3b9cb6452cfd/tic_tac_toe_reinforcement_learner.html#train_and_test_the_rl) to the Jupyter Notebook html section that generates the results for this section.
+Here's a [direct link](https://htmlpreview.github.io/?https://gist.githubusercontent.com/malisas/02f6875656cc2ab8d9e59e909372dc99/raw/702565a725da516775de816ce88e35fa11ae3c5a/tic_tac_toe_reinforcement_learner.html#train_and_test_the_rl) to the Jupyter Notebook html section that generates the results for this section.

 ## Performance improves over time

 Let's have the reinforcement learner play 100,000 games against a player called `OptimalPlayer` which always plays optimal moves.
 Every 1,000 games, we'll calculate what proportion of the last 1,000 games the reinforcement learner won, and plot the performance over time.
+For exact details about

 ![tictactoe1](/assets/images/rl_tictactoe/tictactoe1.svg)